-Defender is a side scrolling game where you control a spaceship.
-You can fly left or right looking for UFOs, at which point you shoot and kill them.
-You have a HUD located on the top of your screen that indicates where the UFOs are located.
-The goal is to achieve as many points as possible.
+The player flies left or right looking for UFOs to shoot.
+An HUD located on the top of the screen indicates where the UFOs are located; the goal is to achieve as many points as possible.

 The game was programmed by Eugene Jarvis and Larry DeMar, who would later go on to form an external development company known as Vid Kidz.